muggy8/improbable/have-and-havenot/U5fsaQzI.md

 "Does this mean..."
 I said in hesitation slowly turning back towards phanna.

-"...Yes, I'm willing to truly put in my effort to help you save your daughter now."
-Phanna answered with a bit of hesitation as well.
+"...Yes, I'm willing to truly put in my effort to help you save your daughter now," Phanna answered with a bit of hesitation as well.

 This answer from Phanna made me feel bittersweet.